NVIDIA-AI-IOT/jetson-generative-ai-playground/docs/initial_setup_jon_sdkm.md

     - :material-checkbox-blank-outline: USB cable (USB-C plug for Jetson Orin Nano Developer Kit side, other end depends on your PC)
     - :material-checkbox-blank-outline: jumper pin (or metal paper clip)

-    ### Mean to access terminal
+    ### Ways to access the terminal

-    You need either of the following set:
+    You need at least one of the following:

     - :material-checkbox-blank-outline: DisplayPort cable,  DisplayPort capable monitor and a USB keyboard
-    - :material-checkbox-blank-outline: DisplayPort to HDMI cable and HDMI capable monitor (or TV) and a USB keyboard
+    - :material-checkbox-blank-outline: DisplayPort to HDMI cable and HDMI capable monitor (or TV), and a USB keyboard
     - :material-checkbox-blank-outline: [USB to TTL Serial cable :octicons-link-external-16:](https://www.adafruit.com/product/954) (Advanced)

 !!! danger ""

-    ## 🚀 Default method : microSD card only setup method
+    ## 🚀 Default method: microSD card only setup method

     In case you **do NOT** have an x86 PC running Ubuntu 22.04 or 20.04, you can fall back to the default "microSD card only" setup method that does not require any host PC.

-    The decision process can look like this.
+    The decision-making process can be represented as follows.

     ```mermaid
     flowchart LR